LERCAutomation/DataSearches-ArcPro-UserGuide/appendix/appendix.rst

     * :guilabel:`New` - Option to keep selected layers even if not adding to the map
     * :guilabel:`New` - Add step numbers for each layer being processed to the log file
     * :guilabel:`Fix` - Bug when checking output, group by and order by fields exist
-    * :guilabel:`Fix` - Bug when columns not found don'r result in an error
+    * :guilabel:`Fix` - Bug when columns not found don't result in an error

 **1.0.2**
 (7th Aug 2024)